AugustUnderground/aces/README.md

-# analog-circuit-server
+# Analog Circuit Server

+REST API for
-Gives HTTP access to [analog-circuit-library](https://gitlab-forschung.reutlingen-university.de/schweikm/analog-circuit-library).
+[analog-circuit-library](https://gitlab-forschung.reutlingen-university.de/schweikm/analog-circuit-library).
 Simulate and characterize Operational Amplifiers from anywhere in the ~~world~~ universe.